ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 than the defender.
 The HTML bomb is an good exmaple for this.
 If an attacker chooses to parse it, he will spend more time than defender.
-And if the attacker is only interested in HTTP header, the time the defender spend on generate the bomb is wasted.
+And if the attacker is only interested in HTTP header, the time the defender spend on generating the bomb is wasted.

 ## SERVICES